syncfusion-content/fileformat-docs/FileFormat/PDF/Tagged PDF.md

 {% highlight vb.net %}
 VB:

-'Create a new PdfDocument.
+'Creates a new PdfDocument.

 Dim document As New PdfDocument()

-'Create a new instance of HtmlConverter class.
+'Creates a new instance of HtmlConverter class.

 Using html As New HtmlConverter()

-'Enable JavaScript
+'Enables JavaScript

 html.EnableJavaScript = True

-'Convert to Tagged PDF.
+'Converts to Tagged PDF.

 html.ConvertToTaggedPDF(document, "http://www.google.com")

 End Using

-'Save and close the document.
+'Saves and closes the document.

 document.Save("Sample.pdf")